-The Perfect Eraser's Tool Options bar consists of two options; brush size, and Wacom tablet support The default brush size for the Perfect Eraser is 125 pixels; you can make this bigger or smaller by clicking on the Brush Size in the Tool Options bar, or by pressing the right or left bracket keys on your keyboard.
+The Perfect Eraser's Tool Options bar consists of three options; brush size, a dust-spot overlay, and pressure-sensitive tablet support.

+The default brush size for the Perfect Eraser is 125 pixels; you can make this bigger or smaller by clicking on the Brush Size in the Tool Options bar, or by pressing the right or left bracket keys on your keyboard.
 The maximum brush size is 500 pixels.
-If you have a Wacom pressure-sensitive tablet, select the Pressure Adjusts Size button in the Options bar.